Ordering, storing, and tracking inventory.

 What are the objectives of logistics management?

 The primary objective of logistics management is to move goods across the supply chain in the most efficient manner while delivering a positive customer experience.
-This includes creating and implementing processes that help reduce costs of transport and warehousing, tracking inventory in real time, and improving accuracy and speed of fulfillment, shipping, and returns.
+This includes creating and implementing processes that help reduce costs of transport and warehousing, tracking inventory in real time, and improving accuracy and speed of fulfilment, shipping, and returns.

 How does logistics management affect the supply chain?